tseemann/snippy/README.md

 * vcftools (vcf-consensus)

 ##Bundled binaries
-For a modern Linux system (Ubuntu >= 12.04) all the binaries and scripts are included.
+For a modern Linux system (Ubuntu >= 12.04) and Mac OS X all the binaries and scripts are included.

-For MAC OS X all binaries except vcflib as I could not compile binaries for those 3 tools.